esdras-santos/canarioDAO/README.md

 # Warning: the UI is not finished yet

-### The contracts will be deployed to testnet soon and maybe later on we can do the implementation on the mainnet
+### The contracts will be deployed to testnet soon and maybe later on we can deploy to the mainnet

 ## Running